fprime-community/fprime-amsat-reference/README.md

 3. Run `fprime-bootstrap clone https://github.com/fprime-community/fprime-amsat-reference.git`
 4. cd fprime-amsat-reference
 5. . fprime-venv/bin/activate
+6. Follow these steps to [install the Arduino CLI](https://github.com/fprime-community/fprime-baremetal-reference/blob/main/docs/arduino-cli-install.md), which is needed for building the MainDeployment.

 ## Building the AMSAT® CubeSat F' Executables
 The AMSAT® CubeSat constains two Raspberry PI's.
 A Raspberry PI Pico is mounted on the main processing board and interfaces with the Gyro's, Temperature, Pressure Sensors and the FM Transceiver Board.
-The Raspberry PI Zero interfaces with its own temperature sensor and processes the commands and telemetry and interfaces.
-The Raspberry PI camera is connected to the Raspberry PI Zero.
+The Rasberry Pi Zero 2 interfaces with its own temperature sensor and processes the commands and telemetry and interfaces.
+The Raspberry PI camera is connected to the Rasberry Pi Zero 2.

-The Raspberry PI Pico and the Raspberry PI Zero execute two different Operating Systems (OS) environments.
+The Raspberry PI Pico and the Rasberry Pi Zero 2 execute two different Operating Systems (OS) environments.
 Thus, the build steps for each Raspberry PI are slightly different and use different libraries.

 ### Building CDHDeployment
-The CDHDeployment executes on the Raspberry PI Zero executing Linux OS.
+The CDHDeployment executes on the Rasberry Pi Zero 2 executing Linux OS.
 In order to properly build, the Raspberry PI ARM Cross-Compiler must be installed on the development computer:
-1. cd CDHDeployment
+1. `cd CDHDeployment`
-2. fprime-util generate aarch64-linux -f (Note: -f will delete any existing previous aarch64-linux build)
+2. `fprime-util generate aarch64-linux -f` (Note: -f will delete any existing previous aarch64-linux build)
-3. fprime-util build aarch64-linux
+3. `fprime-util build aarch64-linux`

 ### Building MainDeployment
 The MainDeployment executes on the Raspberry PI Pico.
 The Raspberry Pi Pico doesn't run a full operating system like Raspberry Pi Zero.
 Instead, it's typically programmed directly with code, similar to an Arduino.
+This assumes you have installed the Arduino CLI.

 1. cd MainDeployment
-2. fprime-util generate
+2. fprime-util generate rpipico -f
-3. fprime-util build
+3. fprime-util build rpipico

 ## Loading and running the AMSAT® CubeSat F' Executables